 Volunteering is another excellent way to get to know people and build strong relationships.
 It is an excellent choice for you if you want to get involved and feel part of their new community.
 Volunteer positions can be found online, via local ads or publications, or simply by asking.
 Look for neighbourhood organizations of interest that interest you and introduce yourself by letting them know what you can offer.

 If the language is an obstacle, just start volunteer for mailing or canning canned goods for a local food bank.
 Depending on your mother tongue, the local community centre or school may need a language teacher.
 Teaching is one of the best ways to share your culture and language, but also to learn the mother tongue.
 Students are always the best teachers.

 Join an expat community

-Although joining a group of expatriates is often the first place a foreign worker or traveller turns when cultural shock sets in, it can foster a more isolationist environment in which you find yourself with people who share a language and a common culture, thus preventing you from becoming more integrated.
-In the local scene.
+Although joining a group of expatriates is often the first place a foreign worker or traveller turns when cultural shock sets in, it can foster a more isolationist environment in which you find yourself with persons who share a language and a common culture, thus preventing you from becoming more integrated.
 However, if you have trouble adapting, meeting people from your home country is not a bad thing – do everything in your power to help you through this challenging transition.

 Expatriate communities can also help you maintain your culture, especially if you have moved permanently and want to ensure that links to your home country are maintained.

-Do not forget to find the elements that make you feel at home in your new country and soon, before you know it.
+Do not forget to find the elements that help you feel at home in your host country and soon, before you know it.
 You will inform the tourists and tell other travellers what the best places to find restaurants, take away and good coffees.